The Following Blog Posts Contain Information Related To:

 #2: Try to Get an Injunction

 Fake and phony reviews can ruin a company’s reputation.
 The longer they remain online, the more damage they can do.
-If you’re the target of a malicious fake review attack, hire an attorney ASAP — who can determine the best course of action in getting the fake reviews removed.
+If you’re the target of a malicious fake review attack, hire an attorney who can determine the best course of action.

 Advertising claims must be truthful.
-Yes, you’re allowed to engage in a bit of “puffery”, but straight up lying deceives consumers; hence, it’s a violation of marketing and advertising laws.
-If you get caught passing lies via marketing materials, the FTC may fine your company – or worse.
+Yes, you’re allowed to engage in a bit of “puffery”, but straight up lying deceives consumers; hence, it’s a violation of marketing and advertising rules.
+If you get caught passing lies via marketing materials, the FTC may fine your company.

 #5: Don’t Mislead People

 Not only can’t you lie in promotional material, but you can’t intentionally mislead people.
 The FTC’s prime directive is to protect consumers against fraud and deceptive marketing.
 Blatant misdirection falls under that umbrella.

 It’s not OK to bury a disclosure behind a single footer link, which takes you to a 20,000-word legalese wall of 8px text.
 Disclosures must be conspicuous.
 Plus, they should be written in a way that the average person can understand.

 Our online review compliance attorneys can help you craft disclosure language.
 Businesses are no longer protected by purposefully confusing – but legal – user agreements and disclosures.
 In the FTC’s words: “…but each new endorsement made without a disclosure could be deceptive because readers might not see the original blog post where you said you got the product free from the manufacturer.”
 And “a disclosure on a profile page isn’t sufficient because many people in your audience probably won’t see it.
 Also, depending upon what it says, the badge may not adequately inform consumers of your connection to the trade association.
 If it’s simply a logo or hashtag for the event, it won’t tell consumers of your relationship to the association.”